 The organizing Member shall provide a Doping Control Station where urine and blood sampling can be taken and that will be used solely as a Doping Control Station.
-It should be situated near to the Skater's changing rooms and clearly marked.
+Except for ABP Blood In-Competition Testing according to B.4.10 which may be done in an official hotel, the Doping Control Station should be situated near to the Skater's changing rooms and clearly marked.
 The Doping Control Station must consist of a separate waiting area, an administrative working room with running water from a sink and a separate toilet area.
 A lockable refrigerator must be available on request for the administrative room.

 B.3.2 Sealed refreshments (mineral water, soft drinks, fruit juice etc.) must be available in the waiting area.
 These drinks shall only contain water, minerals, sweeteners and carbohydrates.
-As per the ISU Memorandum/Medical, the Doping Control Station must also be equipped with a TV set.
+As per the ISU Medical & Anti-Doping Memorandum, the Doping Control Station must also be equipped with a TV set.
 The Doping Control Station shall be adequately equipped with facilities to allow the Doping Control Officer(s) and Blood Collection Officer(s) to wash their hands and fulfil usual medical standards.